BEST ALL-AROUND WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 With the price advantage over the others, it’s hard to say no to the Fulcrum.
 It’s a comfortable ride and you can, and probably should run a 25mm wide tire on these 17mm inside, 24.5mm outside width rims.
 Note that some 25C tires like the Continental Grand Prix 4000 that I favor will run closer to 26.5mm once installed and inflated on this and most other 17mm or 17C rims but that’s not a deal killer in the case of this wheel.

 Why?
 The overhang is not going to be a big issue on this wheelset since, unfortunately, its rim profile is not very aerodynamic and wouldn’t benefit much (at all?) from a 23C Conti GP4K that will measure very close to the outside width of the rim once mounted and inflated.
-The extra width of a 25C tire will accentuate the comfort of the Racing Quattro Carbon which, along with its handling, are its real strengths but are only on par, rather than better than others reviewed in this category.
+The extra width of a 25C tire will accentuate the comfort of the Racing Quattro Carbon which, along with its handling, is its real strengths but are only on par, rather than better than others reviewed in this category.
 It also brakes well and is plenty stiff, but again, in the middle of the pack.

 The Racing Quattro Carbon’s weaknesses are its aerodynamic performance and hub, sometimes in combination.
 You don’t get any “free-speed” when rolling along as you do from most good carbon wheels of this depth.
 Whether that’s due to the rather conservative rim profile (a narrow, slightly rounded inside edge expanding linearly in a V toward the brake track) or home grown hub that otherwise feels smooth is hard to know.
 You do need to work harder to keep these wheels rolling at speed than any others of this depth I’ve rolled on.

-That’s just my decision making process.
+That’s just my decision-making process.
 If you aren’t going fast enough to get any aero benefit or don’t ride hills or live in windy climates where any of this makes a difference, go with the Fulcrum and save yourself some money, by all means.

 Relative to the Campagnolo Bora One 35 which essential shares the same rim shape (though claims to be 5mm shallower) and probably the hub as that is used on the Fulcrum (which is a division of Campagnolo), it’s probably a toss-up from a performance standpoint though the Fulcrum is far more comfortable to ride.